icflorescu/next-server-actions-parallel/README.md

 import { listUsers, listProducts } from './page.actions';

 export default async function Page() {
-  // 👇 this will take slightly more than 3 seconds, but definitely not > 6.
-  const [users, products] = await Promise.all([
+  // 👇 this may take slightly more than 3 seconds, but a lot less than 6. const [users, products] = await Promise.all([
     runParallelAction(listUsers()),
     runParallelAction(listProducts('82b2ab20-ec1e-4539-85a2-ea6737555250')),